MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/troubleshoot-query-performance.md

 In most cases, aggregate system functions in Azure Cosmos DB uses the index.
 However, depending on the filters or another clauses in an aggregate query, the query engine may be required to load a high number of documents.
 Typically, the query engine applies equality and range filters first.
 After applying these filters, the query engine can evaluate other filters and resort to loading remaining documents to compute the aggregate, if needed.

-For example, given these two sample queries, the query with both an equality and `CONTAINS` system function filter will generally be more efficient than a query with just a `CONTAINS` system function filter.
+For example, given these two sample queries, the query with both an equality and `CONTAINS` system function filter is generally more efficient than a query with just a `CONTAINS` system function filter.
 This is because the equality filter is applied first and uses the index before documents need to be loaded for the more expensive `CONTAINS` filter.

 Query with only `CONTAINS` filter - higher RU charge: